Vedant-Mittal/TradeArcMain/README.md

 ## Form Handling

-The contact form and newsletter subscription currently log data to the console.
-To integrate with a backend:
+The contact form and newsletter subscription are integrated with Web3Forms for real form submissions.
+The forms include:

-1. **Contact Form**: Update the `handleContactForm` function in `main.js`
+1. **Contact Form**: Main contact form with Web3Forms integration
 2. **Newsletter**: Update the `handleNewsletterForm` function in `main.js`
 3. **API Integration**: Replace the setTimeout simulation with actual API calls